 When children are sick, they do not feel like showing the doctor how well they walk or talk.
 They do not relate very well either, so their social skills cannot be evaluated.
 A well child visit requires a well child.
 A 6-month-old’s appointment for an ear infection cannot be used for the 6-month well child visit.

-At each well child visit, the doctor will ask about:
+At each well-child visit, your child's doctor will ask about:

 When your child is a baby, your doctor will ask you questions while you hold your child.
 By age 4 or 5, your child will probably feel comfortable sitting on the exam table during these questions.
 By school age, the doctor spends part of the time talking directly with your child.
 Once your child becomes a teenager, the doctor will talk with and examine your child without you in the room.